1. Get cozy at a local coffee house

 If you have limited time while in Flagstaff, you must check out the Snowbowl trails, the Inner Basin, or Slate Mountain hike, all of which offer amazing views of the mountains.

-To prepare for your hike check out Babbitt's, centrally located in the middle of downtown and offering the most diverse range of equipment plus expect advice, or Peace Surplus, which always offers a variety of fantastic deals.
+Check out Babbitt's, centrally located in the middle of downtown and offering the most diverse range of equipment plus expert advice, or Peace Surplus, which always offers a variety of fantastic deals.
 A hiking stick and quality shoes always come in handy.
 For longer hikes, especially in high altitude, dry climates like Flagstaff, a backpack or CamelBak is recommended.